AnHosu/iot_poc/shadow.md

     }
 }
 ```
 Coding such a flow is quite similar to what we did for [publishing](publishing.md "publishing case"), except the topic is a bit more elaborate.
-Assuming that the client ID is the same as the device name, we can configure a connection and start updating the shadow like this:
+Assuming that the client ID is the same as the device name, we can configure a connection and start updating the Shadow like this:
 ```python
 # Define neccessary topics
 topic_update = "$aws/things/" + clientId + "/shadow/update"